Problems at Work?

 There are some great books and DVD’s out there on creative career design which can help to uncover our true direction.
 A personal favourite is ‘Zen and the Art of Making a Living’ by Laurence G. Boldt (ISBN 0140195998) or check out Laurence’s website at www.empoweryou.com.

-Can you see patterns of behaviour at work that seem to be a barrier between your present and the future you truly deserve?
-Do similar patterns exist in your life outside of work too?
+Additionally, if you can see patterns of behaviour at work that seem to be a barrier between your present and the future you truly deserve then maybe some counselling would help.
 Counselling may be of great benefit in going beyond these barriers as part of your creative journey towards your vocation.

-If work is causing pain there’s no need to keep doing work the same way.
-Contact me – let’s arrange a time to talk about your specific needs and how we might work together.
+If work is causing you pain there’s no need to keep doing work in the same way.
+Send me an email using the contact form below; Let’s arrange a time to talk about your specific needs and how we might work together.